 Eligibility Form I-9 is required by the Immigration Reform Act, verifying the identity of an employee and their eligibility to work legally in the US.
 If an employer misses any steps or forgets to include the proper documents, they are at risk for fine with possible and quite serious legal complications, which is why it is so important to verify every aspect of an employees I-9.

 List A—Documents that Establish Both Identity and Employment Eligibility

+On the I-9, there is a required list of documentation to prove identity.
 These documents establish identity and eligibility to work in the U.S. and are considered acceptable proof of both.

 - U.S. Passport (unexpired or expired)

 - Certificate of U.S. Citizenship (Forms N-560 or N-561)

 - Certificate of Naturalization (Forms N-550 or N-570)

 - Unexpired foreign passport with an attached Form I-94 indicating unexpired employment authorization